Finding a Hamiltonian cycle by finding the global minimizer of a linearly constrained problem: The outer algorithm

-An alternative to solving the standard problem is to use the primal dual approach.
-The standard approach means that the Newton direction is poor when $\mu$ is small.
-There are two reasons not to use the primal dual method.
-Firstly, we do not need to have $\mu$ very small since we know the solution is converging to a binary point and so we can round and test the solution.
+An alternative for solving the standard problem is to use the primal dual approach.
+The standard approach means that the Newton direction is poor when $x$ is close to a bound.
+There are two reasons not to use the primal dual method here.
+Firstly, we do not need to have $\mu$ very small since we know the solution is converging to a binary point, and so we can round and test the solution.
 Ill-conditioning arises due to a variable becoming close to a bound.
-Should that happen such a variable can be removed from the problem.
-How to do this is described in the sections on deletion and deflation.
-Secondly, we need to use directions of negative curvature but the Hessian in the primal dual formulation is not assured to give a direction of negative curvature except in the neighborhood of a stationary point.
+Should a variable become close to a bound, that variable can be removed from the problem.
+How to do this is described in the section on deletion and deflation.
+Secondly, we need to use directions of negative curvature, but the Hessian in the primal dual formulation is not assured to give a direction of negative curvature except in the neighborhood of a stationary point \cite{dulce}.